 Plenty more are available, just check the sidebar or tap “All Sports” in the mobile app for a full list.

 SuperBook is partnered with various retail casinos in its areas of operation, many of which have their own, internal rewards program like Westgate and its WOW Rewards.
 However, these perks have yet to encompass online bets.
 Therefore, at the moment, there are no loyalty or rewards programs available for online sports bettors.
 However, as SuperBook continues to grow we expect that they’ll eventually develop some sort of online rewards structure.

 Deposits and withdrawals at SuperBook sportsbook

 We’ve begun to see a crop of sportsbooks using third party services for their banking transactions.
-This is true for SuperBook, who uses the Play+ service as a pay intermediary as opposed to having their own online banking options.
+This is true for SuperBook, who uses a few different options for deposits.
+They include:

-If you’d like to deposit into your SuperBook account, you’ll need to:
+If you’d like to deposit into your SuperBook account using Play+, you’ll need to: